Human rights are an important part of our lives. In fact, they are so much a part of everyday living that we can often take them for granted.

 Promoting and protecting human rights is everyone’s responsibility.
 Here are some ways that you can find out more about human rights and get involved!

-BackMeUp is all about tacking action on cyberbullying.
-To get involved, all you have to do is make a short video (no more than 2 minutes) about how you could help someone who is being cyber-bullied.
-There are some pretty funky prizes up for grabs too!
-Take part here!
+BackMeUp was a video competition for students aimed at taking action on cyberbullying.
+To get involved, all you had to do was make a short video (no more than 2 minutes) about how you could help someone who is being cyber-bullied.
+See the great videos!

 Did you know that 89% of Australians aged 13-17 told us that they had experienced racism or seen it happen to someone else?
 That’s not cool!
 We want to see an Australia where everyone is treated with respect, no matter what their skin colour, background or culture.
 Do you?